 Improvised explosive devices are used around the world with huge consequences.
 What happens when a bomb explodes and how can this information save lives?

-Over the last 50 years there’s been a shift in explosives from big nuclear bombs to smaller improvised explosive devices, or IEDs.
-Now, IEDs are used throughout the world with devastating consequences.
+For much of the 20th century, the major explosive threats were from very large conventional or nuclear weapons.
+Over recent decades, however, smaller improvised explosive devices or IEDs have been used throughout the world with devastating consequences.
+Whereas very large explosions can produce devastating effects at long distances, IEDs typically do damage over much shorter ranges.
 The problem is that they’re really hard to defend against because we don’t really know how explosions work at such close distances.
 But at the University of Sheffield we're working with the Ministry of Defence to conduct truly life-saving research in this area.

 - In 1945, when the United States dropped atomic bombs onto the Japanese cities of Hiroshima and Nagasaki, each instantly levelled several square miles.
 This new atomic age was expected to change the face of warfare.
 But since then, battlefield explosives have moved in a different direction.
 They've become smaller and much more targeted.
 Today Improvised Explosive Devices, or IEDs, are used throughout the world with devastating consequences.
 One of the big reasons IEDs are so hard to defend against is that we don't actually really understand how explosions interact with targets at very close distances.
 But if we can decipher what's going on, we have the potential to save lives, all over the world.
 I've come to the University of Sheffield unique blast laboratory to meet civil engineering researchers Sam Clarke and Sam Rigby, who are attempting to solve this problem.